moizghumann/agent-card/WORKFLOW.md

 # Symphony Agent Workflow

-You are working inside the repository at:
+You are working inside a fresh issue workspace cloned from `moizghumann/agent-card`.

-`/Users/mac/Documents/playing with symphony/agent-card`

-This repository is the source of truth.
-Work from the repository root.
+The cloned repository is the source of truth.
+Work from the issue workspace root.
 Before doing anything, read:

 1. `AGENTS.md`
 2. `README.md`